 -LEFT: PHOTO OF TMB-310's BODY.

 The TMB-310's fetching looks ( -in "Tri-Fade Burst" ) is the "icing on the cake".
-Beneath this gorgeous finish is an alder body with great tone -one of features that make this bass a "solid value".
+Beneath this gorgeous finish is a poplar body with great tone -one of features that make this bass a "solid value".

 You can also see the TMB-310's two stacked-knobs ( -one for master volume/ pickup selection ) and the other for tone ( treble top/ bass bottom ).